 English: Literature on the theme of culturally responsive approaches to English in the Australian Curriculum is scarce.
 However, recent research by D'warte (2014, 2016, 2018) is of significance.
 D'warte's work focuses on teachers and students jointly investigating the home languages represented in culturally and linguistically diverse classrooms in southern and western Sydney.
 Students researched and mapped their own multilinguistic 'funds of knowledge' and shared their inquiries in the English class.
 Through this process, 'students and teachers came to recognise and then utilise what they knew and could do and applied this to studying English' (D'warte 2014, p.
 29).
 Teachers reported numerous positive English literacy outcomes, as well as increased student engagement, interest and attention to tasks (D'warte 2018).
-Non-curricular outcomes included improved intercultural communication, increased parent and community engagement and connection (both between students and their families and communities, and between teachers and their students' families and communities, and communities, parents and community (D'warte 2018).
+Non-curricular outcomes included improved intercultural communication, increased parent and community engagement and connection (both between students and their families and communities, and between teachers and their students' families and communities), and a strengthened sense of inclusion and belonging (among students, parents and community) (D'warte 2018).